Dreamer-CDP: Improving Reconstruction-free World Models Via Continuous Deterministic Representation Prediction: Appendix

 \subsection{Hyperparameters}

 We used the default parameters of the DreamerV3 XL model. $\beta_\mathrm{CDP} = 500$.
 The predictor was a two-layer MLP with 8192 input units, 4096 hidden units, and 4096 output units.
 The training ratio was 32 instead of 512.
-The learning rate of the RSSM, and the predictor were $4\cdot10^{-4}$ and the learning rate of the encoder was $6\cdot10^{-6}$.
-The other networks were trained with a learning rate of $4\cdot10^{-5}$.
+To ensure stable learning dynamics, the learning rate of the RSSM, and the predictor was trained with a higher learning rate of $4\cdot10^{-4}$ compared to the encoder ($\mathrm{lr}=6\cdot10^{-6}$).
+All other networks were trained with a learning rate of $4\cdot10^{-5}$.